RidouanBani/RidouanBani.github.io/_pages/about.md

   - /about.html
 ---

+** What I want**
 In General, I am  interested in understanding mechanisms and processes behind biological diversity and how these processes change across different organismal (from an individual cell to meta-ecosystem), spatial (local to global) and temporal (eco/evo/devo) scales.
-Such mechanisms include horizontal (with self and other competitors) and vertical (with predators and preys) coexistence, fitness (birth, death, reproduction and traits) ant its plasticity (inter-individual variability), and at last not at least dispersal.
+Such mechanisms include horizontal (with self and other competitors) and vertical (with predators and preys) coexistence, fitness (demographic, function or behavior) and its plasticity (inter-individual variability), and at last not at least dispersal.

+**Expertise**

+.
+Mathematical modeling

+.
+Computer programming, simulations

+.
+Statistical analyses of large datasets (e.g. biophysical data)

 **Ongoing:**
 > How the nature of species local interactions combined with regional environmentally forced dispersal shape the growth, stability and persistence of metapopulations?